Pakistan Muslim League – Nawaz

-History
+Background

 Breakaway from the original PML

-Upon the creation of Pakistan and departure of the British Crown in 1947, the All-India Muslim League (AIML) became the Muslim League, which was then led by Prime Minister Liaquat Ali Khan.
-After the assassination of Prime Minister Khan, the Muslim League struggled to revive itself, eventually losing control of East Pakistan in legislative elections to the Left Front.
+Upon the creation of Pakistan and departure of the British Crown in 1947, the All-India Muslim League (AIML) became the Muslim League, which was now led by Prime Minister Liaquat Ali Khan.
+After the assassination of Prime Minister Ali Khan, the Muslim League struggled to revive itself, eventually losing control of East Pakistan in legislative elections to the Left Front.
 Internal disagreement over the party's direction, lack of a political program, motivation for public reforms, and inadequate administrative preparations and mismanagement all led to the public decline of the party.
 With the Socialist Party, the Muslim League struggled for its survival while facing the Republican Party and Awami League.
 The martial law imposed in 1958 eventually outlawed all political parties in the country.

 The foundation and ground base of the PML-N lies with the Pakistan Muslim League, which was founded in 1962 as an enriched conservative project derived from the defunct Muslim League.
 The PML was presided over by Fatima Jinnah, who actively participated in presidential elections held in 1965 against Muhammad Ayub Khan.
 After Fatima Jinnah's death, the PML was led by Nurul Amin, a Bengali leader, who deepened its role in West Pakistan.

-On a nationalist and conservative platform, the party engaged in political campaigns against the leftist Pakistan People's Party and the Bengali nationalist party, the Awami League, in the general elections held in 1970.
+On a nationalist and conservative platform, the party engaged in political campaigns against the leftist Pakistan People's Party and the Pakistan Tehreek-e-Insaf or Bengali nationalist party, the Awami League, in the general elections held in 1970.
 It managed to secure only two electoral seats in the East Pakistan parliament and only ten in the National Assembly of Pakistan.
-In spite of its limited mandate, Nurul Amin became the prime minister and vice president of Pakistan – the only figure to have been appointed as vice-president.
+In spite of its limited mandate, Nurul Amin became the prime minister and vice-president of Pakistan – the only figure to have been appointed as vice-president.
 The PML government was short-lived and soon its government fell in the aftermath of the Indo-Pakistani War of 1971.
 The PML-N is ideologically close to the military and holds common beliefs on national security.

-The list below shows the well-known breakaway factions and their relationships with the military, although many minor factions have existed throughout Pakistani history: